Applied Management Studies

 Join a community focused on helping you finish your degree, and become the professional you aspire to be.
 Our discussion-driven, adult learning environment develops business and communication skills you can directly apply to your job.
 You will be comfortable, challenged and grow while collaborating with peers and faculty who really care.

-Yes, at SAU you can finish your bachelor's degree in a supportive and accommodating environment.
+Yes, at SAU you can finish your bachelor's degree 100% online and in a supportive and accommodating environment.

 Our graduates work for the Army Contracting Command at the Rock Island Arsenal, Genesis Health Foundation, Scott Community College, and more.

 - Discounted Tuition

 - You Pick: Evening, Weekend, Online, or Hybrid Classes

 Our adults students are following unique paths and working at their own pace, but they share a commitment to earn their degree.
 At SAU, we commit to help you succeed.
 You get small classes, exceptional faculty, discounted tuition, and eight-week courses – half the time as a traditional classes.
 As a working adult, you can earn your degree faster, more affordably and still have time to enjoy life.
 Meet with one of our Academic Advisors.
 They can answer questions and help create an individualized program that works for you.